smithy-lang/smithy-rs/design/src/faq.md

 1. **Compilation time:** `serde` makes heavy use of [several crates](https://crates.io/crates/serde_derive/1.0.136/dependencies)
    *(`proc-macro2`, `quote`, and `syn`)* that are very expensive to compile.
 Several service crates are already quite large and adding a `serde` dependency would increase compile times beyond what we consider acceptable.
+When we last checked, adding `serde` derives made compilation 23% slower.

 2. **Misleading results:** We can't use `serde` for serializing requests to AWS or deserializing responses from AWS because both sides of that process would require too much customization.
 Adding serialize/deserialize impls for operations has